 – Terry Tyrrell, Founder and Chairman of The Brand Union Worldwide

-It’s an in-depth discussion – available as a free eBook – and it covers a wide range of issues that should be of interest to anyone involved branding, financial or otherwise:
+It’s an in-depth discussion – available as an eBook – and it covers a wide range of issues that should be of interest to anyone involved branding, financial or otherwise:

 - Does financial services branding differ from any other sort of branding – and is special expertise necessary?

 - Have financial brands recovered from The Great Recession?

 - What are the main current challenges for financial brands?